Harris Wofford: Academic career and private practice

 In 1966, Wofford left politics to become president of the State University of New York at Old Westbury.
 At the 1968 Democratic Convention in Chicago, Wofford risked his career by allowing himself to be arrested in protest of police brutality.
 In 1970, he became president of Bryn Mawr College in Pennsylvania, holding that post until 1978.

 In 1978, Wofford joined the law firm of Schnader Harrison Segal & Lewis LLP.

 Political career

 In Pennsylvania

-After spending seven years in private law practice in Philadelphia, Wofford served as the Chairman of the Pennsylvania Democratic Party from June to December 1986.
-In March 1987, he was appointed by Pennsylvania Governor Robert P. Casey as the state's Secretary of Labor and Industry.
+After spending seven years in private law practice in Philadelphia, Wofford was the Chairman of the Pennsylvania Democratic Party from June to December 1986.
+In March 1987, he was appointed by Pennsylvania Governor Bob Casey Sr. as the state's Secretary of Labor and Industry.